Finch Robot Loan Program

 The 2016-2017 loan program has been expanded and will be loaning out 1000 robots to schools, libraries, and other organizations helping kids learn to program.
 We anticipate that the robots will be used by over 20,000 more students!

-To ensure that schools and teachers are prepared to use the Finches when they arrive, we are creating a number of sample activities in the spirit of the one hour of code project.
-Our activities will take anywhere from 30 minutes to several hours to complete, and are designed to be accessible to novice programmers.
-Additionally, we are sending two robots to each participating organization at least two months in advance of when the main batch of robots is scheduled to arrive to ensure that there are no software or IT glitches on school computers, and to allow teachers participating in the program to practice the activity.
+To ensure that teachers, librarians, and volunteers are prepared to use the Finches when they arrive, we are creating a number of sample activities in the spirit of the Hour of Code project.
+Our activities will take anywhere from 30 minutes to several hours to complete, and are designed to be accessible to anyone, even novice programmers.
+We strongly encourage loan program participants to contribute their own activities, so that the knowledge base around using the Finches continues to grow.

 We hope that the Finch robot loan program will engage and inspire kids around the country to learn creative problem solving and computational thinking skills.
 Please encourage your schools and libraries to apply in May, 2016!